 The following unaudited Pro Forma Financial Data reflects our historical results as adjusted on a pro forma basis to give effect to the consummation of the Energy Transfer transaction, the borrowing under the new Energy Transfer credit facility described in "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources," and this offering and the expected use of proceeds from the borrowing and this offering as if these transactions occurred on September 1, 2002 for income statement purposes and August 31, 2003 for balance sheet purposes.
 Although Heritage Propane Partners, L.P. will be the surviving parent entity for legal purposes, Energy Transfer will be the accounting acquiror.
-As a result, following the closing of the Energy Transfer transaction, our historical financial statements for periods prior to the closing will be the historical financial statements used in preparing the Pro Forma Financial Data, please read the pro forma financial statements included elsewhere in this prospectus supplement.
+As a result, following the closing of the Energy Transfer transaction, our historical financial statements for periods prior to the closing will be the historical financial statements of Energy Transfer.
+For a discussion of the assumptions and specific adjustments used in preparing the Pro Forma Financial Data, please read the pro forma financial statements included elsewhere in this prospectus supplement.

 TWELVE MONTHS ENDED AUGUST 31, 2003 (IN THOUSANDS, EXCEPT PER UNIT AMOUNTS) STATEMENT OF OPERATIONS DATA:

 Revenues

-\$1,714,440 Costs and expenses: Costs of products sold 1,309,497
+\$1,714,440 Costs and expenses: Costs of products sold

 Operating expenses

-175,301 Depreciation and

 amortization

-general and administrative

-Total costs and

-expenses 1,572,929
+expenses

-Operating

-income 141,511

-Other income (expense): Interest
+income

-expense (53,945)

-Equity in earnings of affiliates
+expense(53,945) Equity in earnings of affiliates

-1,120 Gain on disposal of

-assets 266
+assets

 Other

-(2,912) Income before minority interests and

-income taxes 86,040 Minority

-interests 558
+interests

-Income before income taxes 85,482 Income
+taxes 85,418 Income

-taxes

 10,924 Net

 income

-74,558 General partner's interest in net

-income 1,491 Limited

-partners' interest in net income \$

-73,067 ====== Net income per

-unit \$ 2.32
+unit\$ 2.35

-======== BALANCE SHEET DATA (AT END OF PERIOD): Cash and
+======= BALANCE SHEET DATA (AT END OF PERIOD): Cash and cash equivalents\$ 17,655 Working

-cash equivalents\$

-43,081 Working
+capital(18,184) Property, plant and equipment (net)

+assets

 capital

-Property, plant and equipment

-(net)

-assets

-1,406,771 Long term debt, less current

-maturities

-capital 407,748 OTHER FINANCIAL DATA: EBITDA, as

 adjusted(a)\$ 200,475

-aujusteu(a) \$ 200,475